buildingdata/cdsrd-dataset/README.md

 ## Info

-China Solsr Radiation Daily Dataset.
-An export file of this data is available on the [release page](https://github.com/buildingdata/csrdd-dataset/releases).
+China Solar Radiation Daily Dataset.
+An export file of this data is available on the [release page](https://github.com/buildingdata/cdsrd-dataset/releases).

 ### 1. Station Information